Kent State shootings: Eyewitness accounts

 Suddenly, they turned around, got on their knees, as if they were ordered to, they did it all together, aimed.
 And personally, I was standing there saying, they're not going to shoot, they can't do that.
 If they are going to shoot, it's going to be blank.

-Chris Butler, who later formed The Waitresses, was there with his friend Jeffrey Miller.
+Chris Butler, who later formed the band The Waitresses, was there with his friend Jeffrey Miller.
 Butler said that as the guardsmen formed in a kneeling position and pointed their rifles, "Everybody laughed, because, c'mon, you're not going to shoot us."